Record renewables output helps India ease coal shortage in May

 Wind energy generation, which typically picks up from May and tapers in August, was 51.1% higher in May than a year before, while solar power output increased 37.8%, the data showed.
 Generation from all renewable sources rose 44.1% from a year before, the fastest pace in at least 30 months.

+"Officials also know very well that monsoons impact mining and transport.
+Yet, no preemptive action was taken to resolve this crisis," the Centre for Research on Energy and Clean Air (CREA) said in a note last month.

+"A lower pre-monsoon coal stock at power stations indicates the possibility of another power crisis in July-August 2022," the CREA said.

-Because demand peaks during the daytime, higher generation from solar, India's main renewable energy source, is particularly important for easing strain on the ageing fleet of coal-fired power stations.
+Because demand peaks during the daytime, higher generation from solar, India's main renewable energy source, is particularly important for easing the strain on an ageing fleet of coal-fired power stations.
 It also conserves coal for night-time generation and reduces pressure on the rail network.

-Projections of below-average rainfall in India's biggest coal-producing areas could potentially help increase coal output, while higher rainfall in other parts could lead to more hydro power output and lower irrigation-driven power demand.

 ((Sudarshan.Varadhan@thomsonreuters.com; +919810393152; Twitter: https://twitter.com/sudvaradhan @sudvaradhan;))